JUST IN: Buhari's Katsina leads in percentage of PVCs collected

 Collected voters cards do not necessarily translate to votes as some persons may choose not to vote despite collecting their PVCs.
 However, collected voters cards mean the total votes in that state cannot be more than the number of PVCs collected as only persons with PVCs can be allowed to vote.

-The presidential and National Assembly elections take place on Saturday.
-February 23.
+The presidential and National Assembly elections take place on Saturday, February 23 with over 70 candidates of different parties vying for the office of the president.